DOI-USGS/ds-pipelines-targets-1-course/course-instructions.md

 Often we create temporary code or are sent scripts that look like `my_work_R/my_happy_script.R` in this repository.
 Take a minute to look through that file now.

 This code has some major issues, including that it uses a directory that is specific to a user, it plots to a non-project file location, and the structure of the code makes it hard to figure out what is happening.
-This simple example is a starting point for understanding the investments we make to move towards code that is more reproducible, more shareable, and understandable.
+This simple example is a starting point for understanding the investments we make to move towards code that is easier to reproduce, share, and understand.
 Additionally, we want to structure our code and our projects in a way where we can build on top of them as the projects progress.
 We're going to provide a little background information and then combine several tasks into this assignment.
 You'll be asked to make some modifications to your training repository and also to create a [pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests) that captures these changes.

 <hr>

 ### Background on phases

-We use team conventions for how our pipelines are organized, which make it easier to hop in and out of collaborative projects and to rapidly understand what is going on where.
+We use team conventions for how our pipelines are organized, which make it easier to hop in and out of collaborative projects and to rapidly understand what is going on within a pipeline.

 We refer to major elements of a pipeline as "phases", and name phases according to their purpose, such as `1_fetch` or `2_process`.
 These phases are used to separate files and data based on the _intent_ of the code we are writing, and make it tractable to figure out where you'd need to edit code if you were coming in fresh to the project.